Weighted Ensemble Models Are Strong Continual Learners: Acknowledgements

-\textbf{Acknowledgements. }This paper has been supported by Hi!PARIS Center on Data Analytics and Artificial Intelligence.
+We thank Yasser Benigmim, Khalid Oublal and Ekaterina Iakovleva for helpful discussions and draft feedback.
+This paper has been supported by the French National Research Agency (ANR) in the framework of its JCJC, and was funded by the European Union's Horizon Europe research and innovation program under grant agreement No. 101120237 (ELIAS).
+This research was additionally funded by the EU project AI4TRUST (No.101070190).
+Furthermore, this research was partially funded by Hi!PARIS Center on Data Analytics and Artificial Intelligence.
 This work was granted access to the HPC resources of IDRIS under the allocation AD011013860 made by GENCI.